artnode/espruino_l298n_dcmotor_OOP/README.md

 # espruino_l298n_dcmotor_OOP
 Espruino: Driving DC motors using the L298N H-bridge.

-This is the OOP version.
+This is the object-oriented version.

 -------------